mail-in-a-box/mailinabox/README.md

 2.0 has been rewritten with help from some research to use IPset and far more tables and lists resourced.
 Please do not run this more than once per day, per server.
 This also adds persistence, and removes iptables-persistent from 1.0 as a requirement.
 In fact you won't need it at all.
 I average thousands of more malicious IP addresses now ~48,000 as of testing.
 Maximum ipset can handle is 65535 from what I have read.
-Tested on Ubuntu 14.04LTS for my own servers, so please test on your own systems before fully deploying. alon@ganon.me https://alonganon.info
+Tested on Ubuntu 14.04LTS for my own servers, so please test on your own systems before fully deploying.

+Simply run this once, and that's it. sudo ./install.sh alon@ganon.me https://alonganon.info